 *Title: Mr., Mrs., Ms., Miss, Dr.

-School Admin: yes or no. Gives this user access to all students in the school.
+School Admin: yes or no. Yes gives this user access to all teacher dashboards in the school, along with other user actions (more details here).
 Use for principals, interventionists, etc.

 * = required field